Five ways Art Therapy can help with self harm behaviors

-3) After the artwork is created, a client can begin processing the work & actively explore the thoughts and feelings with the help of a trained art therapist The therapeutic relationship combined with making the artwork, plus reflecting on it, can help clients learn how to express & tolerate overwhelming feelings, which is often a treatment goal.
+3) After the artwork is created, a client can begin processing the work & actively explore the thoughts and feelings with the help of a trained art therapist The therapeutic relationship plus creating the artwork, then reflecting on it can help clients learn how to express & tolerate overwhelming feelings, which is often a treatment goal.

 4) Art making is an immediate coping tool.
 One can make marks on a page instead of harming oneself.
 One can choose to be destructive and harm their artwork (tear up a page, destroy a clay vessel) rather than one’s self.

 Self-harm, in of itself, is not a diagnosis in the DSM-IV manual.
 It is considered a symptom and often occurs with other diagnoses, such as depression, anxiety, post-traumatic stress disorder or substance abuse.
 A detailed history can help establish a clear picture of what is going on, which helps the client and therapist create a treatment plan that can address the self-harm behaviors and any additional issues that are going on.
 Most therapists, including myself, create treatment plans with the client’s direct input.
 I want the goals on a client's plan to be the ones that they want to work on.
 I want us to establish meaningful goals together.